Compassionate, Skilled Divorce Representation

 There are two types of property that are considered in a divorce proceeding:

-- Marital property includes all property bought by either spouse during the marriage (regardless of whose name the property is in, in most cases).
+- Marital property includes all property acquired by either spouse during the marriage (regardless of whose name the property is in, in most cases).
 This includes things like the couple’s house, car, and the money in their bank accounts.
 It can also include pensions and retirement plans.

 - Separate property is property that a spouse owned before the marriage.
 Inheritances, personal injury payments, or gifts (from someone besides their spouse) that a spouse receives during the marriage are also considered separate property.

 If the divorcing couple can’t agree regarding the division of property, their property will be divided equitably by the court.
 Equitably does not always mean equally.
 New York’s Equitable Distribution Law requires that a judge divides a couple’s property as fairly as possible and each spouse gets to keep their separate property.

 Spousal maintenance refers to payments that one ex-spouse may be required to make to the other after a divorce.
 A spouse may also be required to pay the other temporary maintenance during a contested divorce while the divorce is proceeding.